Files, Storage, and Securing your Data

 This output shows that there are currently 120 TB of free space

 To see how much space is currently being used by a particular directory,

 currently using 1.5 TB of space.

 There are no pre-set limits on how much data you can store on lustre.
-However, to ensure there is adequate space for everyone using the cluster, this space is only to be used for storing files in active use for jobs and projects currently running on the system.
+However, to ensure there is adequate space for everyone using the cluster, this space is only to be used for temporarily storing files in active use for jobs and projects currently running on the system.
 I.e., when your job is finished, remove all the data files, etc. that are no longer needed.
-The /data/dt-archive* volumes are available if you need to retain the data for longer periods of time, although we ask that you remember to remove data no longer needed from there as well.
+See the section on archival storage for a discussion of some of the archival storage options available to you if you need to retain the data for longer periods of time.

 Although there are no hard and fast limits on disk usage on the lustre filesystems, when the disks fill up, we will send emails to the people consuming the most space on the disks in question requesting that they clean up, removing any unneeded files and moving files off the disks as appropriate.
 Timely compliance with such requests is required to ensure the cluster remains usable for everyone; failure to do so is in violation of cluster policies and can result in loss of privileges to use the cluster.